 FBAR penalties ($10,000-$100,000 or more)

 Taxpayers filing within the framework of the Streamline Procedures may still owe tax and interest, but they will have some protection from penalties and the IRS asking for additional tax returns.
-If you have questions about your eligibility or have concerns that any of your actions or location of accounts may appear "willful", please consult an tax attorney specializing in voluntary disclosure options.
-A US CPA specializing in foreign taxation can clarify your requirements to file and refer you to an US tax attorney.
+If you have questions about your eligibility or have concerns that any of your actions or location of accounts may appear "willful", please consult a tax attorney specializing in voluntary disclosure options.
+A US CPA specializing in foreign taxation can clarify your requirements to file and refer you to a US tax attorney.

 For example: If you just realized you needed to file, and you go ahead and file your 2020 tax return and FBAR, you may get a letter from the IRS requesting that you also file reports for previous years.
-You would now no longer be eligible to file under the protections of the Streamlined Procedures, and you could be subject to the penalties above.
+You may now no longer be eligible to file under the protections of the Streamlined Procedures, and you could be subject to the penalties above.

 State Amnesty Programs: If you are considered a resident of a US State, or have income from a US state requiring an income tax return, discuss this with a US CPA or EA experienced in multi-year voluntary disclosures.
 Most states have some form of "amnesty" voluntary disclosure process for filing delinquent tax returns.